RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: Dataset description

 \textbf{1) LLaVA-v1.5 655K}: This dataset is a mixture of ten distinct datasets, including LLaVA~\cite{liu2023visual}, ShareGPT~\cite{2023_url_ShareGPT}, VQAv2~\cite{balanced_vqa_v2}, GQA~\cite{hudson2019gqa}, OKVQA~\cite{marino2019ok}, OCRVQA~\cite{marino2019ok}, A-OKVQA~\cite{schwenk2022okvqa}, TextCaps~\cite{sidorov2020textcaps}, RefCOCO~\cite{kazemzadeh2014referitgame, mao2016generation}, and Visual Genome (VG)~\cite{krishna2017visual}.
 This mix dataset is also one of the most renowned datasets used for instruction tuning in several works~\cite{liu2023visual, liu2023improved}.

-\textbf{2) LRV-INSTRUCT 400K}: Although recent work~\cite{lin2023sphinx} suggests that increasing image resolution can effectively mitigate hallucination, processing high-resolution images affects the efficiency of robotic policy.
-Therefore, we introduced this dataset during the co-training process to mitigate hallucination.
-This dataset contains visual instructions generated by GPT-4, encompassing 16 different vision-and-language tasks with open-ended instructions and answers.
+\textbf{2) ShareGPT4V-SFT dataset}: The ShareGPT4V-SFT dataset is similar to LLaVA-v1.5 655K~\cite{liu2023improved}, except that the 23K detailed description entries in LLaVA-1.5-SFT are replaced with detailed captions randomly sampled from the 100K ShareGPT4V data~\cite{2023_url_ShareGPT}.

+\textbf{3) LLaVA-Next dataset}: Compared to LLaVA-v1.5 655K~\cite{liu2023improved}, LLaVA-Next~\cite{liu2024llava} enhances the instruction data mixture by prioritizing high-quality user instruction data and expanding multimodal document/chart data sources.
+For high-quality user instruction data, LLaVA-Next ensure task diversity and response quality by using existing GPT-V data (LAION-GPT-V and ShareGPT-4V) and a carefully curated 15K visual instruction dataset from LLaVA demos.
+Additionally, LLaVA-Next replaces TextCaps with DocVQA and SynDog-EN to improve OCR capability.

-\textbf{3) RoboVQA 800K}: In co-training, we use this dataset to enhance our model's robot-related reasoning abilities.
+\textbf{4) RoboVQA 800K}: In co-training, we use this dataset to enhance our model's robot-related reasoning abilities.
 RoboVQA~\cite{sermanet2023robovqa} comprises realistic data collected by performing various user requests and using multiple embodiments, such as robots, humans, and humans with grasping tools.
 This dataset includes 5,246 long-horizon episodes and 92,948 medium-horizon episodes of robotic tasks, each paired with image and text prompt inputs.
+In our experiments, we randomly select 300K image-text paired instruction samples from RoboVQA to construct the co-training dataset.

 \textbf{Stage 2: Robot manipulation fine-tuning dataset.}